Learning at St Christopher’s Catholic Primary School Panania is:

 All schools including Sydney Catholic Schools follow the same Kindergarten to Year 12 curriculum, with our Catholic values underpinning everything that we do.

 With a focus on the development of the whole person, courses offered at the school cover the NESA syllabus requirements – developing the core skills of literacy and numeracy – and our Archdiocesan Religious Education curriculum.

 Our teachers extend and challenge students to be the best they can be, while recognising that every student is unique and learns differently.

 A unique Sydney Catholic Schools support structure is in place to optimise learning for all students.
-High quality inclusive education is provided for students with diverse learning profiles relating to: giftedness, speech, language, communication, vision, hearing, literacy acquisition and post-school pathways.
-Central and regional office diverse learning teams work with our classroom teachers to enhance their capacity to maximise learning outcomes for students.
+High-quality inclusive education is provided for students with diverse learning profiles relating to: giftedness, speech, language, communication, vision, hearing, literacy acquisition and post-school pathways.
+Central office diverse learning teams work with our classroom teachers to enhance their capacity to maximise learning outcomes for students.
 Specialists in these teams collaborate widely to consolidate an inclusive approach to learning.
 Each school also has dedicated learning support staff.

 Sydney Catholic schools provide reasonable adjustments to assist and support students with disability to successfully engage in learning.
-All Sydney Catholic schools engage in the annual Nationally Consistent Collection for School Students with Disability.
+All Sydney Catholic Schools engage in the annual Nationally Consistent Collection of Data for School Students with Disability.
 Students with moderate intellectual disabilities and complex developmental needs may benefit from the educational program at Eileen O’Connor Catholic College Lewisham.